drzg15/causal_feature_selection_data_centers/README.md

        3. **`003_causal_ts_predict.py`** – evaluates time-series models (see the next section)
        4. **`004_evaluation.py`** – analyzes interventions and produces the final aggregated results dataset

+5. **Results**
+   - All experiment outputs are stored in the `data/gold` folder **Experiment 1**.
+   - Each experiment is defined by a dataset and a training fraction.
+A fraction of **1** represents the full training set, while **0.8, 0.6, 0.4, and 0.2** correspond to progressively smaller subsets.
+   - Primary evaluations are conducted using the full dataset (fraction 1).
+Reduced fractions are used to assess the impact of training size on performance.
+   - For the **0.2 fraction**, it is necessary to set `training_02 = true` in the file `/container/main.py` so that the time-series models have sufficient training data.
+   - Use the notebook **`005_evaluation_visual.ipynb`** to generate all visualizations and tables from the stored results.

 ### Running Time-Series Models

 - To run experiments involving time-series models, you must first start the corresponding **Docker container** before running the pipeline.